-Illegal working is a key priority for the Government, which recognises the harm caused by illegal labour.
-The Home Office is committed to ensuring employers meet their statutory duty to prevent illegal working, and conduct the correct right to work checks.
-This was reinforced by a series of construction site spot checks as part of the Operation Magnify campaign in October 2015.
+Illegal working continues to be a key priority for the Government, along with tackling the harm caused by illegal labour.
+The Home Office remains committed to ensuring employers meet their statutory duty to prevent illegal working and conduct the correct Right to Work checks.

-This was a wakeup call to the industry, and the Scheme has since partnered with the Home Office to provide guidance to construction professionals on how to stamp out illegal working.
+The Scheme has since partnered with the Home Office to provide guidance to construction professionals on how to stamp out illegal working.